broadinstitute/cellpainting-gallery/folder_structure.md

-# CellPainting Gallery folder structure
+# Cell Painting Gallery folder structure

 Let's use Broad's data as an example to understand the folder structure.